jiawei397/node-iedriver/README.md

 This is an _NPM wrapper_ and can be used to conveniently make IEDriver available It is not a Node JS wrapper.

+I have to use taobao mirror to download iedriver.

 Contributing
 ------------